USA Football: Success

-The National Teams' journey from training camp to gold medals in Finland is profiled in the documentary film, “Champions Rising: USA Football’s National Team.”
-The film, which was released in March 2025, is a behind-the-scenes inside look at what it takes to be world champions in flag football, challenging some misconceptions about the sport.
+The National Teams' journey from training camp to gold medals in Finland was profiled in the documentary film, Champions Rising: USA Football’s National Team The film, released in March 2025, is a behind-the-scenes inside look at what it takes to be world champions in flag football, challenging some misconceptions about the sport.

-In 2025, the men's and women's teams will compete in the IFAF Americas Continental Flag Football Championship, which features the top national teams from countries throughout North, Central and South America and serves as a qualifier for the next World Championships in 2026.
+In 2025, the men's and women's teams competed in the IFAF Americas Continental Flag Football Championship, which features the top national teams from countries throughout North, Central and South America and serves as a qualifier for the next World Championships in 2026.

-The women's team will also compete in the World Games 2025, an international multi-sport event comprising sports and sporting disciplines that are not contested in the Olympic Games, in August 2025 in Chengdu, China.
+The women's team also competed in the 2025 World Games, an international multi-sport event comprising sports and sporting disciplines that are not contested in the Olympic Games, in August 2025 in Chengdu, China.

 Coach education and certification

-USA Football is the global leader in youth football coaching education, with more than 1.2 million completed coach certifications in all 50 states and numerous foreign countries across six continents through its Youth Coach Certification Program.
-The program is available for both flag and tackle disciplines of the game.
+USA Football is the global leader in youth football coaching education, with more than 1.2 million completed coach certifications in all 50 states and numerous countries across six continents through its Youth Coach Certification Program.
+The program is available for both flag and tackle disciplines.

-From head, heart and heat lessons to Emergency Action Planning (EAP) and athlete communications strategies, coaches can gain insights to prepare them to deliver the best-in-class athlete experience.
-Certified coaches also get access to Football Development Model (FDM) age-based videos, resource guides and more.

-USA Football’s Youth Coach Certification Program has been recognized by the states of Arkansas and Alabama as an approved education program under the states’ Coach Safely Acts.

-Football Development Model (FDM)

-Football’s positive cultural change that was advanced by Heads up Football beginning in 2012 is being further propelled by USA Football’s Football Development Model (FDM), launched in 2021.

-Developed in partnership with medical, child development, long-term athlete development and football subject matter experts, the FDM aligns with the United States Olympic & Paralympics Committee’s long-term athlete development principles.
-Its progressive skill instruction focuses on developing the whole athlete, on and off the field, while meeting them with at their current stage of development.
-This approach reduces contact early in an athlete’s progression while teaching age-appropriate skills.

 Board of Directors

 In February 2022, Peter W. Chiarelli, a retired U.S. Army general, was named chairman of USA Football.
-He was preceded by Raymond Odierno, formerly the Chief of Staff of the U.S. Army, when he succeeded Carl Peterson in 2017.
+He was preceded by Raymond Odierno, formerly the chief of staff of the U.S. Army, when he succeeded Carl Peterson in 2017.

 As of April 2025, USA Football's Board of Directors includes: